MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 - For help enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

+- To ensure that the .NET SDK is configured to use the official NuGet.org repository as a source for downloading and restoring packages:

-- Open a command terminal and then run the following commands:
+    Open a command terminal and then run the following command:

-    To ensure that Visual Studio Code is configured to use the correct version of .NET, run the following command:

     ```bash

     dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org
-    ```

-    To ensure that Git is configured to use your name and email address, update the following commands with your information, and then run the commands:

-    ```bash
-    git config --global user.name "John Doe"
-    ```

-    ```bash
-    git config --global user.email johndoe@example.com
     ```

 ### Download sample code project